top of page

 IMG_0341.jpg

 Rambold studied at the University of British Columbia gaining her Bachelor of Management degree in 2009.
-She holds over a decade of design, strategic marketing and development, management, creative directing, professional services, and communications experience across private, public, and not-for-profit sectors.
+She holds over a decade of design, strategic marketing and development, management, creative directing, professional services marketing, and communications experience across private, public, and not-for-profit sectors.
 Rambold studies the arts experientially and in academic settings and has gained learnings from courses including through the Sotheby’s Institute of Art.
 In 2024, Rambold concluded her second term serving on the Board of Directors of the Kelowna Art Gallery, one of the leading cultural institutions in the region.

 KELOWNA, BC

-©2025 Sarah Rambold.
+©2026 Sarah Rambold.
 All rights reserved.

 bottom of page